ytchong222/flight_assignment/README.md

 ---

-#### 5. `flownTogether`
+ 5. `flownTogether`
-Finds passenger pairs who flew together more than `N` times within a specific date range.
-Also displays the first and last dates they traveled together.
+  **Finds pairs of passengers who have been on more than N flights together within a specific date range**:
+   - filtering flights within the given date range,
+   - joining the data on flightId to find passenger pairs,
+   - counting how many times each pair traveled together and selecting only the pairs with a count greater than N

 sample flight data
 +--------+-----------+----------+----+---+